 Many years ago when I went back to visit Canada, my Panadol (paracetamol) got confiscated at the airport and I have been reluctant to use it ever since.

-But this time I was desperate to find relief.
-My normal migraine medication was just not working and I know that you can not use the same medications for both.
-It is the wrong action in the body.
-Read this post on migraine vs. headache for the details.
+I was desperate to find some pain relief, but my normal migraine medication was just not working and I know that you can not use the same medications for headaches and migraines, but this pain was definitely migraine... or so I thought.

 Experiment to see which combination of these work for you.